 Before signing the paperwork, double-check that all of the numbers work for your business.
 You can do this by thinking like a loan underwriter.

 The underwriting process is when the lender dives deeper into your financials to determine if you can afford the loan.
 While they collect some preliminary information online or over the phone, during underwriting everything is verified.

 The underwriter may check bank account balances and calculate average revenues, as well as examine financial statements and verify credit card receipts.
 They will pull your credit report and check your credit utilization ratio.
 And they’re likely to calculate your debt service coverage ratio.

-When you apply for a business loan with bad credit or another form of credit with an alternative lender, they often rely upon ratios to make lending decisions.
+When you apply for a merchant cash advance or another form of credit with an alternative lender, they often rely upon ratios to make lending decisions.
 This is because one of the perks of these lenders is their quick approval process.
 They do not spend months making a decision so ratios become extremely important to them.

 Since everything a loan underwriter does is designed to help them determine your credit-worthiness, performing some of these same checks yourself will help you figure out if you can afford a business loan.

 How much of your credit are you using to currently run your business?
 And how much credit would you be able to access, if needed, in the future?
 The credit utilization ratio answers those two questions.

 The ratio is the amount of your outstanding balances on all credit divided by the total credit you have available.
 If you had charged $15,000 on a credit card with a limit of $30,000 your credit utilization rate would be 50%.
 Or, if you have outstanding debt of $30,000 across all products (credit cards, lines of credit, and loans) and total credit available of $50,000, your credit utilization rate would be 60%.